beeman/domino-on-vagrant/README.md

 * run my Domino server on Linux instead of Windows
 * be able to create separate Domino environments for testing and developing
-* not manually installing these environments time after time
+* not manually install these environments time after time
 * give something to the community
 * show Domino/XPages developers the power of Vagrant